The first new parishes created as part of the Renew My Church process have announced their names.

 For example, in the case of the new St. Mother Theodore Guerin Parish, her congregation has a presence in the community through Guerin Prep, and she lived and ministered in nearby Indiana and was canonized in 2006.

-Divine Mercy Parish draws its name from the message of Jesus’ mercy and the names of the combining parishes: “Sacred Heart because from the wounded heart of the Savior flows the divine mercy of God to all humanity, and because there exists a strong veneration of St. Faustina and the chaplet of Divine Mercy at St. Philip the Apostle,” the parish shared in its bulletin.
+Divine Mercy Parish draws its name from the message of Jesus’ mercy and the names of the combining parishes: “Sacred Heart because from the wounded heart of the Savior flows the divine mercy of God to all humanity, and because there exists a strong veneration of St. Faustina and the chaplet of Divine Mercy at St. Philip the Apostle,” according to the parish bulletin.

 St. Bede and St. Peter chose Our Lady of the Lakes because their grouping was named “Lakes Region,” both parishes are in Lake County and both have a devotion to Mary.